sgrade/plan-manager/docs/contributing.md

 # Contributing

-This document is for human contributors to this repository.
+This document guides human contributors to this repository.

 ## Core guidelines